 The State of Iowa offers cancellation benefits to teachers.
-The maximum annual award is 20% of the teacher’s total federal Stafford loan balance, including principal and interest, not to exceed the average resident tuition rate established for students attending universities governed by the Iowa Board of Regents for the first year following the recipient’s graduation.
+The maximum annual award is 20% of the teacher’s total federal Stafford loan balance, including principal and interest, not to exceed the average resident tuition rate (currently $6,858 for 2015 graduates) established for students attending universities governed by the Iowa Board of Regents for the first year following the recipient’s graduation.

 The All Iowa Opportunity Foster Care Grant

 The All Iowa Opportunity Foster Care Grant (Opportunity Grant) is a state-funded program that will provide youth aging out of the Iowa foster care system with grant assistance to pay postsecondary education and training expenses.
 This Grant is designed to increase college access to youth in foster care.
-Grant amounts range from $2,364 – $8,368 per year.
+Grant amounts range from $1,102 – $8,815 per year based on enrollment status.
 The Opportunity Grant is administered by the Iowa College Student Aid Commission.